NuruProgramming/nyaraka/docs/src/en/switch.md

+---
+title: Switch
+titleTemplate: Switch statements in Nuru allow you to execute different code blocks based on the value of a given expression
+---

 # Switch Statements in Nuru

 Switch statements in Nuru allow you to execute different code blocks based on the value of a given expression.
 This page covers the basics of switch statements and their usage.